-Prague, Czech Republic – European citizens have elected their new Parliament, and the final results are (almost) in!
-Here are the key figures and takeaways in Central Europe.
+Prague, Czech Republic – EU citizens have elected their new Parliament, and the final results are (almost) in!
+Here are the key figures and takeaways from the European Parliament elections 2019 in Central Europe.

 The 2019 European elections considerably reshuffled the composition of the EU Parliament, more fragmented than ever before.
 Although the two main pan-European political groupings remain in the lead, both the center-right European People’s Party (EPP) and the center-left Progressive Alliance of Socialists and Democrats (S&D) are, as widely expected, losing ground: the EPP remains the first European party with 182 seats (-34), followed by the S&D with 147 seats (-40).

 Other EU parties from across the political spectrum have reported strong gains: the centrist Alliance of Liberals and Democrats for Europe (ALDE) + Macron’s En Marche rose to the third place with 110 projected seats (+41), followed by the European far-right alliance centered around Matteo Salvini’s Lega (71 seats, +35).

 The Greens, which fared particularly well in major EU countries like Germany and France, also emerge as strong winners of these elections with 67 projected seats (+15).
 On the other hand, the European Conservatives and Reformists (ECR), which includes Poland’s ruling party, suffered a strong blow, falling from the third to sixth place with 59 projected seats (-18).

 Note: These figures may evolve in the following days and weeks as the final votes are being counted and ongoing negotiations between political parties could result in shifting alliances and coalitions at the EU level.